ym-vtcvetkov/karma-ios-simulator-launcher/README.md

 # karma-ios-simulator-launcher

-Launches the iOS simulator on MacOS and runs your test in MobileSafari.
+Launches the iOS simulator on MacOS and runs your test in Mobile Safari.

 ## Installation
+**Note, this plugin requires Node version 4.0 or higher.**
+You can check your node version by typing `node --version`.

-Make sure you have installed the lastest XCode, which you can get from the AppStore.
+Make sure you have installed the latest XCode, which you can get from the AppStore.

 ```json
 npm install --save-dev karma-ios-simulator-launcher
 ```

 ## Karma configuration